Steam Skins, Everything You Need To Know about them

 The fonts need to be installed, which you can do by right-clicking them and selecting install.
 The easiest way to do that is to select all first, and then install them all at once with a right-click.

 You then need to move the skin folder into the Steam > Skins folder.
 You find it at C:\Program Files (x86)\Steam\skins by default.

-Now open the Settings in Steam with a click on View > Settings, and select Interface here.
+Now open the Settings in Steam with a click on View > Settings, and select Interface there.

 Locate the "Select the skin you wish Steam to use (requires Steam to restart), click on the menu there, and select the newly installed skin.
-Skin will automatically prompt for a restart, and load with the newly installed skin afterwards.
+Steam will automatically prompt for a restart and load with the newly installed skin afterward.